SIA

 03 · The 'Neuro' Behind 'Marketing'

-Neuromarketing is a technology-based marketing research approach aimed at observing consumers' reactions to areas of the brain which respond to auditory stimuli or visual cues.
+Neuromarketing is a technology-based marketing research approach aimed at observing consumers' reaction to areas of the brain which respond to auditory stimuli or visual cues.

 “Neuromarketing is simply the application of neuroscience to marketing.”